 Using REPLACE Function you will not be able to remove more than one character from the last.

 In the Course No column different course names have been created with the Department Name and number.
-To extract the Department from this Course No, you have to remove the last three digits using the LEFT Function and LEN function.
+To extract the Department from this Course No, you have to remove the last three digits using LEFT and LEN functions.

 Steps: